apexfinity/zentasks-react-native/README.md

 - **✅ To-Do List**: Organize your tasks with a simple, yet powerful to-do list.
 Create, prioritize, and manage your daily tasks with a few taps.
 ZenTasks is here to help you stay on top of your game.

-- **⏱ Focus Timer**: Inspired by the Pomodoro Technique, our focus timer helps you maintain a healthy work rhythm.
+- **⏱ Focus Timer**:  The focus timer helps you maintain a healthy work rhythm.
 Break down your work into focused intervals followed by short breaks to maximize productivity and prevent burnout.

 ## 🚀 Getting Started